 - $25 late penalty fee in addition to the $100 renewal fee, and;

-- A statement indication your employment status from July 1st , the date after expiration, through the filing of the application for late renewal and the reason(s) as to why the license was not renewed prior to the expiration date of June 30th.
+- A statement indicating your employment status from July 1st , the date after expiration, through the filing of the application for late renewal and the reason(s) as to why the license was not renewed prior to the expiration date of June 30th.

 Beyond late renewal cycle:

-If your license expired more than 12 months, you will need to follow requirements outlined for new applicants.
+If your license expired more than 12 months, you will need to follow the requirements outlined for new applicants.
 Please refer to Administrator License tab in the right column for instructions on how to apply for a license.